 - February 25th: Roy Wood, Jr. and Jordan Klepper in the segment "I Apologize for Talking While You Were Talking".
 Klepper defends Hillary Clinton over several bills she supported during The '90s that hindered the African-American community:

 - March 1st: Trevor role-playing his repressed anger at being called fat with new "curvy" barbie talking to an 80's model.

 - March 2nd:

 - The Cold Open parodying Inside Out.
 Trevor is watching Super Tuesday coverage, horrified to see Donald Trump winning virtually every state.
-Joy (Jessica Williams) is thrilled with the potential Snark Bait, but Anger (Ronny Chieng) and Sadness (Roy Wood, Jr.) are worried for Trevor's safety, and Lust (Jordan Klepper) is completely indifferent.
+Joy (Jessica Williams) is thrilled with the joke potential, but Anger (Ronny Chieng) and Sadness (Roy Wood, Jr.) are worried for Trevor's safety, and Lust (Jordan Klepper) is completely indifferent.

 - Trevor compares the Republican party's underestimation of Donald Trump's presidential campaign to their denial of climate change.

 - Given the overwhelming popularity of the Republican and Democratic Parties' dark horse candidates, Donald Trump and Bernie Sanders, respectively, Trevor points out that the party establishments would have been better off if they had swapped their procedures.
 If the Republicans had super-delegates, Trump, the establishment's unwanted candidate, could easily be stopped; whereas if the Democrats didn't have them, Sanders, the base's preferred candidate, would have a better shot at winning.

 - Upon hearing that Ben Carson was dropping out of the race, Roy and Jessica sing a tribute to him.